RebelsNLU-jaist/rebelsnlu-jaist.github.io/projects.md

 Related papers: [Inoue et al. EMNLP2021](https://aclanthology.org/2021.emnlp-main.490/)

-# Creating Linguistic Resources for Natural Language Understanding
+# Linguistic Resources for Natural Language Understanding

 To objectively measure the progress of research, we need a quantitative evaluation measure indicating the quality of our models.
 Our research questions include: On what condition can we say the model has successfully read between the lines?
 How can we quantitatively measure it?
 Can we create such a benchmark dataset at scale?